DragonMinded/netboot/README.md

 ## Including This Package

 By design, much of this code can be used as a library by other python code, and as it is Public Domain, it can be included wherever.
 I would prefer that you attribute me when possible but it is not necessary.
-The pieces of this repo which are appropriate for external consumption have been packaged into the PyPI project "naomiutils".
+The pieces of this repo which are appropriate for external consumption have been packaged into the PyPI projects "netdimmutils" and "naomiutils".
 Alternatively, you can check out this repo and then run `pip install .` in the root of the checkout.
-The "naomi" and "naomi.settings" packages will be installed for you.
-Alternatively if you place the line `git+https://github.com/DragonMinded/netboot.git@trunk#egg=netboot` in your requirements file, then when you run `pip install -r requirements.txt` on your own code, the latest version of this package will be installed for you.
+The "netdimm", "naomi" and "naomi.settings" packages will be installed for you.
+Alternatively if you place the line `git+https://github.com/DragonMinded/netboot.git@trunk#egg=netboot` in your requirements file, then when you run `pip install -r requirements.txt` on your own code, the latest version of these packages will be installed for you.
 Note that by default, the webserver components are NOT included in this package.
-However, the "homebrew/settingstrojan/settingstrojan.bin" file is included along with "naomi" and "naomi.settings" as a compiled version of this file needs to exist for some of the code to work.
+However, the "homebrew/settingstrojan/settingstrojan.bin" file is included along with "netdimm", "naomi" and "naomi.settings" as a compiled version of this file needs to exist for some of the code to work.
 The "naomi/settings/definitions/" directory and settings files are also included as part of the "naomiutils" package so that you don't have to provide your own copy of the settings definitions included in this repo.